foomin10/credential-gpg/README.md

 If you want to install in "/usr/local/bin", run below.

-Run below, and the script will install into "/usr/local/bin".
+Run following, and the script will install into "/usr/local/bin".

 ```sh
 git clone https://github.com/foomin10/credential-gpg.git